timescale/docs/timescaledb/how-to-guides/backup-and-restore/pg-dump-and-restore.md

 </procedure>

-On a self hosted TimescaleDb instance with `postgres` superuser access you can take a complete dump of all PostgreSQL databases in a cluster including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants for configuration parameters using `pg_dumpall`.
+On a self hosted TimescaleDB instance with `postgres` superuser access you can take a complete dump of all PostgreSQL databases in a cluster including global objects that are common to all databases, namely database roles, tablespaces, and privilege grants using `pg_dumpall`.
 For more information about how to use the `pg_dumpall` utility, see [PostgreSQL documentation][postgres-docs].